Scope and Aims of the Journal

 10. Supplemental Materials—upload as a separate file (do not include in the manuscript file)

-Supplemental materials are differentiated from Tables, Appendices, and Figures that are included with the manuscript as described here:
+Supplemental materials are differentiated from Tables, Appendices, and Figures as described here:

-Tables/Figures (within the manuscript) should contain information/data that is directly relevant to the questions/aims of the study and directly supports the main conclusions of the study.
+Tables/Figures should contain information/data that is directly relevant to the questions/aims of the study and directly supports the main conclusions of the study.

 Appendices contain information that may be too lengthy for a normal figure or table (i.e., a protocol) or is slightly extraneous (long list of voucher specimens) but is still considered essential and needs to be easily accessible to the reader to understand the methods or results of the study.